Maaaax2021/python_modules/README.md

 # python_modules
-A short selection of extra features for python within my package 'modules'
+A short selection of extra features for python within my package 'sflcore'

 Has a selection of useful classes designed to implement some new functionality to python (and begin the setup of the WIP language BMPY)